apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Enable (1) the use of huge pages on supported platforms.
 (Currently only Linux)

    You must also enable hugepages at the OS level.
-In a modern linux Kernel this can be done by setting ``/proc/sys/vm/nr_overcommit_hugepages`` to a sufficiently large value.
+In modern Linux kernels, this can be done by setting ``/proc/sys/vm/nr_overcommit_hugepages`` to a sufficiently large value.
 It is reasonable to use (system memory/hugepage size) because these pages are only created on demand.